 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 540.12.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |10 mM||0.19 mL||0.93 mL||1.85 mL|

 References are publications that support the biological activity of the product.

 Bombrun et al (2003) 3,6-Dibromocarbazole piperazine derivatives of 2-propanol as first inhibitors of cytochrome c release via Bax channel modulation.
 J.Med.Chem.
 46 21

 Garner et al (2019) Small-molecule allosteric inhibitors of BAX.
 Nat.Chem.Biol.
 15 322 PMID: 30718816